Yokohama Corporation of North America/ Yokohama Tire Corporation

 Any employee of the Company who is determined to have violated this policy will be subject to prompt and effective remedial action, up to and including immediate termination.
 Steps will be taken as necessary to prevent any further discrimination or harassment.

-California law provides for remedies for individuals who experience prohibited discrimination or harassment in the workplace.
+California law also provides for remedies for individuals who experience prohibited discrimination or harassment in the workplace.
 These remedies include hiring, front pay, back pay, promotion, reinstatement, cease-and-desist orders, expert witness fees, reasonable attorneys’ fees and costs, punitive damages, and emotional distress damages.

 In addition to the complaint and reporting procedures provided in the Company’s policy against harassment and discrimination, California employees who believe they have experienced discrimination or harassment may file a complaint with the California Department of Fair Employment & Housing (“DFEH”).
 Complaints must be filed within one year of the last act of discrimination or harassment or, for victims who are under the age of 18, not later than one year after the victim’s eighteenth birthday.
 For more information, you may contact the DFEH by telephone at (800) 884- 1684; TTY at (800) 700-2320; videophone for the hearing impaired at (916) 226-5285; email at contact.center@dfeh.ca.gov; or online at www.dfeh.ca.gov.